The designing of the Chilton Fields Amphitheatre

-Inspiration for the initial sketch (seen above) was taken firstly from The Ridgeway Path, also known as Britain’s oldest Roman road, which is situated near by and secondly from the Diamond Synchrotron which is a state of the art scientific device at the forefront of modern science and located in Chilton itself.
-This very modern piece of architecture takes the Roman’s love of socialising and performance on a grand scale and combines it with the internal Zigzag design of the Diamond Synchrotron, meaning that Tim was naturally led to design an traditional amphitheatre with a modern twist.
-The construction of the project would need precise planning and materials would be carefully selected based on their individual properties.
+Inspiration for the initial sketch (seen above) was taken firstly from The Ridgeway Path, also known as Britain’s oldest Roman road.
+Its situated near by and secondly from the Diamond Synchrotron.
+This is a state of the art scientific device at the forefront of modern science and located in Chilton itself.
+The Ridgeway Path and the Diamond Synchrotron inspired the design, blending ancient Roman style with modern architectural elements.
+Tim designed a traditional amphitheatre with a modern twist, incorporating the Synchrotron’s internal zigzag pattern into its structure.
+Construction required precise planning, with materials chosen for their specific properties to achieve durability and aesthetic appeal.

 Opepe Decking – This dark honey coloured timber is famed for its durability and density.